 Current Underground Research Facilities

-There are currently four research facilities in the mine.
-Each facility is equipped with 230 VAC/50 Hz and with access to industrial multiphase power sockets (400 VAC).
-For safety there is two-way radio connection and gigabit optical network with subnet and VPN possibilities.
-The naming of the facilities is based in the order of introduction.
+There are currently six dedicated re-use facilities in the mine.
+Some activities, e.g. MINETRAIN and Muography, utilise the whole mine.
+Each facility is equipped with 230 VAC/50 Hz and access to industrial multiphase power sockets (400 VAC).
+For safety, there is two-way radio connection and gigabit optical network with subnet and VPN possibilities.
+The naming of the facilities is based on the order of introduction.

-Lab 1 is 75 meters underground and it is reachable from the surface in 5 minutes by car.
-Lab hosts EMMA experiment which measures the composition of cosmic rays (the abundance of common nuclei in the Universe).
+Lab 1 is 75 meters underground, and it is reachable from the surface in 5 minutes by car.
 The experiment is built in the caverns of 75 m and extension has been built at the level of 45 m.
-The main system and the extension are connected through a drill hole connection to provide electricity and optical network cable for both data transfer and for triggering.
-Conditions at both levels are harsh (average temperature 9±2 C and relative air humidity 100%) but all the detectors and instruments located inside dedicated farming plywood stations.
+The main system and the extension are connected through a drill hole connection to provide electricity and optical network cables for both data transfer and triggering.
+Here are harsh (average temperature 9±2 C and relative air humidity 100%) but all the detectors and instruments can be inside dedicated farming plywood stations, kept dry and warm with heaters.
+The Lab hosts the EMMA experiment, which measures cosmic rays’ composition and measurements for the NEMESIS collaboration, interested in muon-induced neutron yield.

-Lab 2 is built in an old exploration tunnel at the depth of 1430 meters.
+Lab 2 is built in an old exploration tunnel at a depth of 1430 meters.
 This is currently the deepest located Lab and is only ten meters above the bottom of the mine.
 The Lab consists of entrance and experimental halls both 120 m2.
-There is a concrete floor and shotcreted walls and roof.
-Extra rock stability is achieved through additional 4 km of rock bolts installed into the rock.
-The Lab can be reached from the main level in 5 minutes by car and from the surface in 10 minutes using the elevator down to main level and then by car.
-The experimental hall hosts currently C14 experiment which takes only 10 m2 thus leaving additional 100 m2 for other users.
-Temperature on average is 26 C and RH is 55-65%.
+There is a concrete floor and shotcrete walls and roof.
+Extra rock stability is achieved through an additional 4 km of rock bolts installed into the rock.
+The Lab can be reached via the incline tunnel from the surface, which takes approximately 30 minutes.
+Another option is to take the elevator to the main level, located at a depth of 1410 meters, and from there drive 5 minutes to Lab 2.
+The temperature on average is 26 degrees Celsius, and relative humidity varies between 55-65%.
+The experimental hall currently hosts the Callio Edible Insects From Mine -project (CEIFM).

 Lab 3 is located at the depth of 990 meters.
 The Lab 3 is based on the existing infrastructures at the level.
 At this level there has been tests for mushroom growing, radon barriers and latest building information model tests.
 The Lab 3 can be reached from the surface by car in 30 minutes and from the main level in 10 minutes.